sparksfly000/riscv-rlwe-sdk/README.md

 Requirement:
-software : the vesion of quartus need upon 16.
+software : the version of quartus need upon 16.

 This project reference the scr1-sdk :
 His board is de10lite bus mine is de2-115, so i need to modify something about it.
 Here is Modify: